About hot-plugging and unplugging the debug cable

 - The DSTREAM unit is powered by its original, earthed-output power supply.

 - The target hardware is earthed either through its PSU or separate earth connection.

 - If the DSTREAM unit or the target hardware are not properly earthed, potential differences can occur between them, causing unwanted pulses in the debug interface during connection.
 This can cause unwanted resets to occur.

 If using targets with a power supply voltage greater than 5V, ARM® recommends observing one or both of the following precautions.

 - Disconnect the target from the DSTREAM unit before powering.

-- Ensure that the target is plugged into its power adapter before plugging the power adapter into the wall socket.
+- Ensure that the target is plugged into its power brick before plugging the power brick into the wall socket.
 This step ensures that when the target powers, it is properly grounded through its own power supply.